-To bridge the gap in the policy landscape and strengthen India's air quality management, the Policy Development and Assessment Group provides evidence-based policy inputs through rigorous scientific research, techno-economic assessments, and collaboration with key stakeholders.
+To bridge the gap in the policy landscape and strengthen India's air quality management, the Air Quality Policy and Outreach group provides evidence-based policy inputs through rigorous scientific research, techno-economic assessments, and collaboration with key stakeholders.
 We also organise workshops for government stakeholders to enhance their capacity and equip them with the necessary tools and knowledge to address air pollution challenges proactively and efficiently.

 Image